top of page

 Our Story

-While a student at Atlanta Christian College (now Point University), I traveled to central Mexico—as many students do—on a short-term mission trip.
-I came home a changed person.
-I was so burdened by what I saw and was convinced someone needed to go and bring the gospel of Jesus Christ to the Central Mexico area.
-I was also convinced that person was not me!
-So, I began my missions work by spreading the word and praying God would raise up the right person to go.
-I also began working with the Bell Telephone Company saving money and raising funds to help get someone started as a missionary there.
+While a student at Atlanta Christian College (now Point University), a young woman names Cris Garcia traveled to central Mexico—as many students do—on a short-term mission trip.
+She came home a changed person.
+Cris was so burdened by what she saw and was convinced someone needed to go and bring the gospel of Jesus Christ to the Central Mexico area.
+She was also convinced that person was not her!
+So, Cris began my missions work by spreading the word and praying God would raise up the right person to go.
+Cris also began working with the Bell Telephone Company saving money and raising funds to help get someone started as a missionary there.

 No one emerged.

-What finally became apparent was the person God was raising up to go was me.
-So, in January 1970, I moved to the city of San Luis Potosi.
-I spoke no Spanish.
-In my prayers, I asked God that if He wanted me to be here to grant me the ability to not only learn the language, but to be able to speak it as a native.
-He granted that request.
+What finally became apparent was the person God was raising up to go was Cris.
+So, in January 1970, she moved to the city of San Luis Potosi without the ability to speak any Spanish.
+In her prayers, Cris petitioned God... "if He wanted me to be here to grant me the ability to not only learn the language, but to be able to speak it as a native".
+God granted that request.

-Soon I started a home for children who came to the city from poor, rural villages to learn.
-They would go to school during the day, and I would teach them about Jesus in the evening.
-The LORD raised up many workers for Bethshean as a result of those young people he brought to me.
+Soon Cris started a home for children who came to the city from poor, rural villages to learn.
+They would go to school during the day, and she would teach them about Jesus in the evening.
+The LORD raised up many workers for Bethshean as a result of those young people he brought to this home.

-For some reason—perhaps because I had a heart for children—people began bringing me elderly.
-My eyes became opened to the many elderly who were not allowed in nursing care because they were Protestant rather than Catholic, and who were out on the streets fending for themselves.
-My home began morphing from a place of care for the young to place of care for the aged.
+For some reason—perhaps because of a heart for children—people began bringing elderly people.
+Cris' eyes became opened to the many elderly who were not allowed in nursing care because they were Protestant rather than Catholic, and who were out on the streets fending for themselves.
+Her home began morphing from a place of care for the young to place of care for the aged.

 Land was then given to the mission for the purpose of building a place where the elderly could be cared for.
 And so, we moved out to the high desert in the village of Estancia de Animas, where Bethshean Mexico Mission continues to thrive.
 After establishing the only Protestant elderly care home in the nation, many branches of ministry soon followed.